olton/mina-node-monitor/README.md

 - `price` - send price info to telegram/discord
 - `blockSpeedDistance` - distance for block speed calculation
 - `nodeInfoCollectInterval` - interval to collect node info into internal object.
 Recommended value `30000` (30 sec)
+- `hangIntervalAlert` - time to alert when node hanging
+- `hangInterval` - time to restart when node hanging

 ### Build web client
 To build client use command: